ioccc-src/winner/next/guidelines.md

 Note, however, that some platforms will not necessarily support some architectures.
-For instance, more recent versions of `macOS` do **NOT** support 32-bit, and more than zero judges use it!
+For instance, more recent versions of `macOS` do **NOT** support 32-bit, and more than zero Judges use it!

 If there are limitations in your submission, you are highly encouraged to note such limitations in your `remarks.md` file.
 For example if your